mcecode/standards/code/general.md

 ### Line endings

 - Use line feed (LF) as the end of line character.
-- End each file with an LF.
+- End each file with one LF.

 ### Spaces and indentation

 - Use spaces instead of tabs.
 - Indent using two spaces.
+- Do not add trailing whitespace.

 ### Character line limit